-This new Omaha Public Schools facility includes larger than normal classrooms, accessible restrooms, cafeteria, a stimulating multisensory room, therapy pool with locker rooms, art and music classrooms, covered bus drop off, and storm shelters.
+This Omaha Public Schools facility includes larger than normal classrooms, accessible restrooms, cafeteria, a stimulating multisensory room, therapy pool with locker rooms, art, and music classrooms, covered bus drop-off, and storm shelters.

 - Plumbing system includes domestic water, storm, and sanitary sewer service.

-- Natural gas-fired water heaters will generate domestic hot water.
-The domestic water heaters will provide dual temperatures to accommodate the requirements of the kitchen and the general use of hot water.
+- Natural gas-fired water heaters generate domestic hot water.
+The domestic water heaters provide dual temperatures to accommodate the requirements of the kitchen and the general use of hot water.

-- The HVAC system will consist of four-pipe fan coil units, heat recovery chiller, geothermal heat exchanger, and condensing hot water boiler.
-Outdoor air will be introduced through a roof-mounted energy recovery unit.
+- The HVAC system consists of four-pipe fan coil units, heat recovery chiller, geothermal heat exchanger, and condensing hot water boiler.
+Outdoor air is introduced through a roof-mounted energy recovery unit.

-- The fire protection system will be a wet sprinkler system designed for light hazard.
+- The fire protection system is a wet sprinkler system designed for light hazard.

-- A natural gas-fired emergency generator will provide standby power for emergency lighting and other loads.
-A battery back-up inverter will provide power for emergency lighting and a ventilation fan serving the storm shelter.
+- A natural gas-fired emergency generator provides standby power for emergency lighting and other loads.
+A battery back-up inverter provides power for emergency lighting and a ventilation fan serving the storm shelter.

 - The facility has a complete data and communications wiring system, including raceways, cable trays, terminal boards, cable, equipment racks, patch panels, punch-down blocks, cable management hardware, and universal jacks.